altermarkive/training/README.md

 # Assumptions

-It will be assumed here that the passengers will only get on the lift only if it goes in the direction of their intended floor.
+It is assumed here that the passengers will only get on the lift only if it goes in the direction of their intended floor.

 It is also assumed that stops (contrary to a physical lift system) take no time and the passengers enter and leave the lift momentarily.

+It is assumed that the passengers obey their order of getting on.

 # Usage